What is low-code/no-code application development?

 - Creating automated workflows and business processes to model, monitor, and improve supply chain operations, from raw goods sourcing to delivery at the customer’s front door

-- digitalising legacy data and records and integrating them with existing and new incoming data, which facilitates more accurate analytics and robust data-driven insights
+- Digitalizing legacy data and records and integrating them with existing and new incoming data, which facilitates more accurate analytics and robust data-driven insights

 - Manufacturing can use LCNC to model processes and drive the evolution of smart factories and digital manufacturing environments.
 LCNC also helps to unlock the potential of robotic process automation (RPA) and Internet of Things (IoT) networks.
 From processing raw materials to packaging and shipping finished goods, LCNC solutions help manufacturing operations run more smoothly and efficiently.

-- Human resources teams can use LCNC to customise job posts, automate hiring processes, filter candidates, and create entire training programmes.
+- Human resources teams can use LCNC to customize job posts, automate hiring processes, filter candidates, and create entire training programs.
 And all these activities can now be done without having to strain the resources of IT teams.

 - Process automation initiatives are on the rise as companies seek ever-better ways to improve their business process automation (BPA).
 As a core component of BPA, robotic process automation (RPA) describes self-learning software and bots that are specifically programmed to emulate human actions in the completion of routine and repetitive business tasks.
 This can include reading and entering data, extracting information from documents, and a variety of other rules-based tasks.